Manny Aparicio

-Manuel "Manny" Aparicio (born September 17, 1995) is a Canadian professional soccer player who plays as a midfielder for Pacific FC.
+Manuel "Manny" Aparicio (born September 17, 1995) is a professional soccer player who plays as a midfielder for Canadian Premier League club Atlético Ottawa.
+Born in Argentina, he played for the Canada national team.

+Early life

+Aparicio was born in Buenos Aires, Argentina, and moved to Toronto, Canada, with his family in 2004.
+He began his youth career with East York Dragons before switching to Unionville Milliken SC, where the talented youngster was scouted and recruited to the TFC Academy that competed in the Canadian Soccer League.

 Club career

 Toronto FC

 Aparicio signed his first professional contract in 2013 at the age of 17 years old, becoming the eighth TFC Academy graduate to the professional team.
 He appeared in two midseason friendlies for Toronto FC in 2015, against English Premier League teams Manchester City and Sunderland.

 Loan to Wilmington

 He was loaned out in early 2014 to USL PRO side Wilmington Hammerheads after the two clubs formed a partnership.
 He was loaned alongside Quillan Roberts and Daniel Lovitz.
 Aparicio made his debut for Wilmington in the season opener on April 5, 2014, against the Harrisburg City Islanders.

 Loan to Toronto FC II

 Aparicio was loaned to Toronto FC II on March 20, 2015.
 He made his debut against the Charleston Battery on March 21.

-Toronto FC announced on December 1, 2015 that Aparicio would not be returning to the team for the 2016 MLS Season.
+Toronto FC announced on December 1, 2015, that Aparicio would not be returning to the team for the 2016 MLS Season.